quarto-dev/quarto-web/docs/dashboards/_learning-more.md

 [Parameters](parameters.qmd) explains how to create dashboard variants by defining parameters and providing distinct values for them on the command line.

 [Deployment](deployment.qmd) covers how to deploy both static dashboards (which do not require a server but rather only a web host) and Shiny dashboards (which require a Shiny Server).

-Language specific tips and techniques are described in the articles on using [Python](computations/python.qmd) and [R](computations/r.qmd).

 Interactive dashboards are covered in the articles on using [Shiny for Python](interactivity/shiny-python.qmd), [Shiny for R](interactivity/shiny-r.qmd), and [Observable JS](interactivity/observable.qmd).